-Purpose: The Diesel Mechanics Technology curriculum is designed to introduce the fundamentals of diesel equipment repair and provide instruction in hydraulic systems welding, diesel engine overhaul and tune-up, electrical circuits, power train maintenance and fuel injection.
+PURPOSE: The Diesel Mechanics Technology curriculum is designed to introduce the fundamentals of diesel equipment repair and provide instruction in hydraulic systems, welding, diesel engine overhaul and tune-up, electrical circuits, power train maintenance and fuel injection.
 The Diesel Mechanics Technology program will give graduates a practical background in basic diesel equipment technology principles.
 The curriculum provides practical training and the option of on-the-job experience through cooperative education.
 The demand for trained diesel mechanic personnel and technicians is increasing.

-Occupational Objectives: The Diesel Mechanics Technology curriculum prepares graduates for employment in any of the following occupations: Diesel Equipment Repair, Diesel Truck Repair, Supervisor, Shop Foreman, Heavy Duty Repair, Purchasing Agent, Salesperson, Power Train Repair, Fuel Injection Repair; Diesel Engine Repair, and Automotive Diesel Repair.
+OCCUPATIONAL OBJECTIVES: The Diesel Mechanics Technology curriculum prepares graduates for employment in any of the following occupations: Diesel Equipment Repair, Diesel Truck Repair, Supervisor, Shop Foreman, Heavy Duty Repair, Purchasing Agent, Salesperson, Power Train Repair, Fuel Injection Repair; Diesel Engine Repair, and Automotive Diesel Repair.

 Program Notes: Students are strongly encouraged to meet with the program head either before registering for their first semester or early in their first semester of study.
+Students will be required to furnish clear lens safety glasses, leather work footwear, and proper clothing for working in the lab.

-Computer Competency Requirement: Students in this program will meet the college's computer competency requirement by successfully completing ITE 115.
+COMPUTER COMPETENCY REQUIREMENT: Students in this program will meet the college's computer competency requirement by successfully completing ITE 115.
 Students can also meet this requirement by passing the college's computer competency exam, administered in the testing centers on each campus, in which case they will receive college credit for ITE 115.
 Students not passing the computer competency exam may retake the exam only once.